Moderate Party of Rhode Island: History

 The Moderate party gained official party status and ballot access via a federal lawsuit and the gathering of 34,000 signatures on August 18, 2009.
 The Moderates fielded candidates for various state offices in the 2010 elections.
 The Party Founder and 2010 gubernatorial candidate, Kenneth Block, stated that the party's primary focus would be the Rhode Island General Assembly; however, the possibility of further candidates for governor and other state offices was likely.

 In 2012, the Moderate Party fielded lawyer Nick Gelfuso for a Rhode Island Senate seat, realtor Joseph Botelho, Jr. for a Rhode Island House of Representatives seat, and three candidates in local elections.
 All were unsuccessful.
 The following year, party founder Kenneth Block left the Moderate Party and closed down the campaign accounts, website, and social media accounts.
 However, the party's status as an officially state-recognized political party remained.
 The legal status included the right to ballot access in the 2014 elections.

 The Moderate Party's candidate for the 2014 gubernatorial election, James Spooner, withdrew for health reasons.
 Perennial third-party candidate and former Cool Moose Party founder Robert J. Healey was selected to replace Spooner on the November ballot.
 Following his speedy nomination, the Rhode Island Republican Party filed a claim with the board of elections contesting the appointment.
 Representing himself, Healey successfully argued that his Moderate Party candidacy was legitimate.
 Healey won 21.38% of the statewide vote in the election, came in second in Bristol County, and won two of the three municipalities in that county.
 He also came in second in several other municipalities in Providence and Kent counties.

 In August 2018 Tony Jones was appointed to the North Kingstown School Committee making him the first ever Moderate in public office.

 Following the 2018 gubernatorial election, where Moderate Party nominee William Gilbert earned only 2.7 percent of the vote, the party lost official status.
 Political parties in Rhode Island must receive at least 5 percent of the vote in the most recent gubernatorial election to have official status.
 As a result, the Moderate Party is, once again, a minor party.

 During the 2022 gubernatorial election the Moderate Party declined to field any nominees.
-Instead, the party focused on the House election where they ran William Gilbert as their candidate in District 2.
+Instead, the party focused on the House election where they ran William Gilbert as their candidate.
 Gilbert again received 2.7 percent of the vote.

+In November 2025, the Rhode Island Current mentioned that there was "little trace left" of the Moderate Party.